6 Things Your Poop Can Teach You About Your Health

 These home remedies for constipation can help you stay regular.

 Below the Surface

 Poops that contain a lot of gas or are low in fibre may lack enough density to sink.
+(These tips on how to increase dietary fibre could come in handy.)
 Don’t be too alarmed by floaters, which aren’t generally a sign of disease.
 But if you also see fat droplets in the toilet bowl that don’t flush away with the rest of your business, it could indicate a malabsorption disorder, like celiac disease, which needs investigation.

 The Smell Test

 Frankly, stool stinks—even healthy poop.
 The bad smell comes from short-chain fatty acids, a normal by-product created by the bacteria in your bowel as they ferment foods.
 The odour of your poop may also be influenced by various spices or marinades in your foods and the diversity of your gut bacteria.
 Stool will smell fouler than usual, however, if you’re excreting digested blood (which warrants a doctor’s visit) or infectious diarrhea (see your doc for this, too, if it’s severe or isn’t going away after three days), or if it contains an excess amount of malabsorbed fat.

 Don’t miss these tips on how to have a better poop.